-When asking about a lender’s portability policy you’ll want to find out how many days your mortgage is portable for.
+When asking about a lender’s portability policy you’ll want to find out for how many days your mortgage is portable.
 It’s typically between 30 and 90 days.
 Thirty days isn’t much time to sell your home and close on another home.

 Fixed rate mortgages are almost always portable, whereas variable mortgages may not be.
 If you’re signing up for a variable rate mortgage, you’ll want to find out if it is.

 Lastly, find out if you can “blend and increase.”
 This lets you borrow additional funds from the lender if you’re buying a more expensive home.
 Lenders usually offer blend and increase, but not always, so be sure to ask.

 Here are some other terms and conditions to ask about.